wc-toolkit/jsx-types/README.md

 # WC Toolkit Custom Element JSX Types Generator

-This package is designed to generate types for your custom elements in a project using [JSX](https://www.typescriptlang.org/docs/handbook/jsx.html).
-These types will generate inline documentation, autocomplete, and type-safe validation for your custom elements in non-react frameworks that use JSX like [Preact](https://preactjs.com/) and [StencilJS](https://stenciljs.com/).
+This package is designed to generate [JSX](https://www.typescriptlang.org/docs/handbook/jsx.html) types for your custom elements.
+These types will generate inline documentation, autocomplete, and type-safe validation for your custom elements in frameworks that use JSX like [React (19+)](https://react.dev/), [Preact](https://preactjs.com/) and [StencilJS](https://stenciljs.com/).

 > **_NOTE:_** If you are using react 18 or below, check out our [react wrappers](https://www.npmjs.com/package/custom-element-react-wrappers).